perakarhis/DSA-00-init/README.md

 1. Check that your tools are installed properly and you can use them.
 List of tools and instructions on how to get started are provided in Moodle.
 1. Demonstrate how to run unit tests, since all course deliverables are unit tested.
-1. Provide you a learning experience on how to execute tests to find bugs, analyse them and fix them.
+1. Provide you a learning experience on how to execute tests to find bugs, analyse them, and fix them.
-1. Let you experiment how to deliver, using git, the fixed project for evaluation to your private remote repository.
+1. Learn how to use github classroom and to deliver your fixed project work.

 The unit tests are *important* throughout the course:

 1. You should unit test *all* your exercise tasks before submitting them for evaluation.
-1. Teachers use automated scripts to unit test your deliverables and decide on acceptance.
+1. Github classroom will test your code upon submissoins but teachers may still review your code to decide on acceptance.

 If unit tests fail, the exercise task will not pass.
 You will know this immediately when You yourself execute the tests on your computer.